jar-gawlinski/trainer/README.md

 **Two honest limitations:** vibration doesn't work on iOS Safari (Apple restriction, not fixable from here), and if your phone's screen locks, the timer pauses like any web page does — it's not a true background timer with push notifications.
 Keep the screen on during a timed set, or just use it as a rest timer between sets where a few seconds of drift doesn't matter.

+## Adding your own exercises

+Every section (Warm-up, Main, Prehab/Rehab, Cool-down, Run) has a **+ Add exercise** button at the bottom.
+Give it a name, an optional target (e.g. "3×10" or "2×20s"), and pick which fields to log — Sets, Reps, Weight, Hold (for timed holds), RPE.
+Notes and the ⏱ Timer come included automatically, same as every built-in exercise, and the timer auto-detects a sensible work time if you tick "Hold."

+Custom exercises are tagged "custom" and show a **Remove exercise** button when expanded.
+They're saved to that specific day + section and stick around across visits (stored locally on your phone, same as your logged sessions).
+They also get progression hints once you've logged them at least once, exactly like the built-in exercises.